na-na-hi/renget/archive/how2playba.md

 	Go as far as you can in Normal missions, and when you hit a wall switch over to Hard mode and do the same.
 Stuck on both = time to sweep.

 ##Farmable units
-Thanks to hard missions, events, and the raid and pvp shops you're able to unlock and upgrade some of your students.
+Thanks to hard missions, events, and the raid and pvp shops you're able to unlock and upgrade some of your students [(see this for a full list of them)](https://docs.google.com/spreadsheets/d/1BO-Uh_CsAOIetPjrNyFy9-7r1a4RAtVwK135bBC3hzM/edit#gid=900270886&range=E1:H1).

 For a 3\* you need 120 shards to unlock the student.
 A hard node drops on average 1 shard every day, so it takes 4 months to unlock a student.